 This penne with broccoli is my-go-to 20 minute dinner for kids when my fridge is empty and they won’t eat my quinoa skillet.
 It’s affordable, quick, healthy and versatile – use any firm veggies you have on hand/your kids like.
 Frozen vegetables work too.

 Oddly enough my kids love broccoli, not over cooked.
 Cauliflower, carrots and snap peas are great options as well.
 You could also add grape tomatoes, peas and corn, why not?!

 I added only 3/4 cup cheese, just enough to make the dish creamy and cheesy.
 Dried and fresh herbs, tomato sauce and good quality pasta take care of the rest.
 This dish was creamy and delicious.
-My oldest one was breathing down my neck for seconds while I was shooting the dish.

-The sauce consists of onion, garlic, thyme, salt, pepper and tomato sauce.
+Sauce consists of onion, garlic, thyme, salt, pepper and tomato sauce.
 Pasta cooks right in the skillet.
 That’s right, just add water.
 If it gets too thick the next day, add more boiled water.
 I always have it in my kettle.

 Isn’t it beautiful?!
 After pasta is cooked, add your vegetables of choice and cheese.
 We like cooked but still crunchy broccoli but you can increase cooking time for softer vegetables.

 - 1/2 tsp salt

 - 1/2 tsp black pepper, ground